octopus-network/octopus-docs/src/general/octopus-staking.md

 In staking, there are two roles: validator and delegator.
 OCT holders can participate in the staking to become:

-* Validator, which needs to stake OCT, and then run a validator node for the appchain
-* Delegator, which only needs to select validators to stake (delegate) OCT

-The validator needs:

-* For one appchain, as least stake 10,000 OCT;
+* Validator
+    - Choose appchain and stake 10,000 OCT as least;
-* Run a validator node, ensure its availability as high as possible;
+    - Run the validator node, ensure its availability is as high as possible
+    - The un-bond period is 28 days;
+* Delegator

-The unbonding period for validators is 28 days.
-The delegator only needs to delegate the OCT to the validator, no other operations are required.
-The unbonding period for delegators is 7 days.
+    - Stake (delegate) the OCT to the validator, no other operations are required;
+    - The un-bond period is 7 days;

 ### Rewards